 Canada Carbon and the Municipality of Notre-Dame-du-Laus Announce the Creation of a Community Advisory Committee

-NOTRE-DAME-DU-LAUS, QC, Dec.
-12, 2023 /CNW/ - Canada Carbon Inc. (the "Company" or "CCB") (TSXV: CCB), in conjunction with the Municipality of Notre-Dame-du-Laus (NDL), is pleased to announce the creation of a Community Advisory Committee (the "Committee") to support the Company's efforts in the development of the Asbury graphite mine in Notre-Dame-du-Laus.
+Notre-Dame-du-Laus, Dec.
+14, 2023 - Canada Carbon Inc. (the "Company" or "CCB") (TSX-V: CCB), in conjunction with the Municipality of Notre-Dame-du-Laus (NDL), is pleased to announce the creation of a Community Advisory Committee (the "Committee") to support the Company's efforts in the development of the Asbury graphite mine in Notre-Dame-du-Laus.
 This Committee will serve as a formal means of information exchange and follow-up between CCB and the residents of NDL.
 It will promote collaboration between citizens and the Company and will optimize the development of a very promising project with the potential to benefit the entire community and the regional economy.

 The mandate of the Community Advisory Committee will be to make recommendations to Canada Carbon in order to influence the mine development process, ensure best practices, propose community-centred solutions and maximize socio-economic benefits.
 Aware of the multiple impacts that such a project can have on the local community and the region, the Company is keen to ensure that it incorporates the perspectives of those who will be most affected by the project: the citizens of NDL.